Overview

 In response to user pain points, we transitioned from a traditional 2-column layout to a more dynamic 3-column design.

 This change aims to enhance navigation, streamline content flow, and improve overall usability.
-By addressing core challenges, we’re creating a more intuitive and efficient experience for users.
+By addressing core challenges, we created a more intuitive and efficient experience for users.

 Projected Benefits